Using dust to constrain dark matter models: Simulations

 \subsection{Baryonic model}

 We make use of the baryonic prescriptions that come as part of the public release of \gadget{}.
 These include a simplified version of the \cite{springel_cosmological_2003} model for star formation and supernova, and the \cite{katz_cosmological_1996} model for radiative cooling.
-The star formation model is a multi-phase model with prescriptions for the separate treatment of hot and cold gas, forming stars from cold gas after reaching a pressure threshold, and adopts a \cite{salpeter_luminosity_1955} initial mass function (IMF).
-Supernovae are assumed to happen within a single timestep in the simulation, where some fraction of the cold gas designated for star formation is immediately transferred to the hot gas phase.
-The cooling module treats hydrogen and helium atomic cooling in collisional equilibrium, with the abundances of the ionisation states calculated using an external ultraviolet background field, following a modified \cite{haardt_radiative_1996} spectrum \citep{dave_low-redshift_1999}.
+The star formation model is a multiphase model with prescriptions for the separate treatment of hot and cold gas, forming stars from cold gas after reaching a pressure threshold, and adopts a \cite{salpeter_luminosity_1955} initial mass function (IMF).
+Supernovae are assumed to happen within a single time-step in the simulation, where some fraction of the cold gas designated for star formation is immediately transferred to the hot gas phase.
+The cooling module treats hydrogen and helium atomic cooling in collisional equilibrium, with the abundances of the ionization states calculated using an external ultraviolet background field, following a modified \cite{haardt_radiative_1996} spectrum \citep{dave_low-redshift_1999}.
 We adopt this simple baryonic model for straightforward comparisons between our simulations.
 The baryonic model doesn't include stellar winds or supernova-driven outflows, which is simplistic compared to state-of-the-art models \citep[e.g.][]{crain_eagle_2015, pillepich_simulating_2018, dave_simba_2019}, but more complex models require more complex analysis beyond the scope of this analysis.

 We run two simulations for each dark matter type, with different supernovae efficiency parameters, four in total.
 This is to determine which parameters create the most degenerate solution in the satellite populations when compared with local satellite observations.
-These are efficiencies of 10\%, the fiducial value quoted in \cite{springel_cosmological_2003} for a Salpeter IMF, and 5\%, knowing that a reduced supernovae efficiency is required in a warm dark matter simulation to produce similar numbers of low mass galaxies as a cold dark matter simulation.
-As highlighted in Section \ref{sec:Introduction}, the efficiencies here refer to the $\beta$ parameter used in \cite{springel_cosmological_2003}, which is the mass fraction of new stars that become supernova within one simulation timestep.
+These are efficiencies of 10 per cent the fiducial value quoted in \cite{springel_cosmological_2003} for a Salpeter IMF, and 5 per cent, knowing that a reduced supernovae efficiency is required in a WDM simulation to produce similar numbers of low mass galaxies as a CDM simulation.
+As highlighted in Section \ref{sec:Introduction}, the efficiencies here refer to the $\beta$ parameter used in \cite{springel_cosmological_2003}, which is the mass fraction of new stars that become supernova within one simulation time-step.